 • Be the in-house expert since OEMs who predominately outsource often suffer from limited manufacturing knowledge among their employees

-Innovative operations managers know the ROI of PLM because they can measure internal operational efficiency improvements.
+Innovative operations managers know what the ROI for Product Lifecycle Management (PLM) is because they can measure internal operational efficiency improvements.
 For instance, the ability to monitor processes against milestones, including reducing engineering change order (ECO) and new product development (NPD) cycle times, accelerating time to market (TTM) and performance goals can all be calculated with precision.

 These operational process efficiency improvements are all tangible, demonstrable proof points that can be analyzed as true “financial benefits.”

-Modern operations managers are finding greater financial and business value in their PLM solution than in their ERP systems.
+Modern operations managers are finding greater financial and business value in their PLM solutions than in their ERP systems.

 There is a growing consensus among manufacturing operations managers that the business impact of PLM may soon surpass that of ERP.

-That is why Arena finds that operations managers–frustrated with the use of outdated spreadsheets and siloed databases to manage their bill of materials (BOM)–are the biggest influencer driving demand for PLM.
-They have the most to gain (improved quality, reduced costs, lowered risk, collapsed time to market) and most to lose (product errors and rising costs).
+That is why Arena finds that operations teams–frustrated with siloed databases to manage their bill of materials (BOM)–are the biggest influencer driving demand for PLM.
+They have the most to gain (improved quality, reduced costs, lowered risk, collapsed time to market), and most to lose.